Optimal Coreset for Gaussian Kernel Density Estimation: Introduction

-\subsection{Our Result}
+\subsection{Our result}

-We bound the size of $\eps$-coreset via discrepancy theory.
-Roughly speaking, we construct $\pm 1$ coloring on our point set such that its discrepancy is small.
-Then, we drop the points colored $-1$ and recursively construct the $\pm 1$ coloring on the points colored $+1$.
-Eventually, the remaining point set is the coreset we desire.
-A famous theorem in discrepancy theory is Banaszczyk's Theorem \cite{banaszczyk1998balancing}.
-We will use Banaszczyk's Theorem in a recursive manner, which, to our best knowledge, is not seen before.
-In the constant dimensional space, we carefully study the structure of the Gaussian kernel and it allows us to construct a $\eps$-coreset of size $O(1/\eps)$.
-Our result is the first to break the barrier of $\sqrt{\log}$ factor when $d=2$.
+We construct an $\eps$-coreset and bound the size of the $\eps$-coreset via discrepancy theory.
+Roughly speaking, we construct a $\pm 1$ coloring on our point set such that its discrepancy is small.
+Then, we drop the points colored $-1$ and recursively construct a $\pm 1$ coloring on the points colored $+1$.
+Eventually, the remaining point set is the desired coreset.
+A famous theorem in discrepancy theory is Banaszczyk's Theorem \cite{banaszczyk1998balancing,bansal2018gram}.
+We will use Banaszczyk's Theorem to construct a coloring and prove the discrepancy is small by induction.
+To the best of our knowledge, this induction analysis combining with Banaszczyk's Theorem has not been seen in discrepancy theory before.
+In the constant dimensional space, we carefully study the structure of the Gaussian kernel and it allows us to construct an $\eps$-coreset of size $O(1/\eps)$.
+Our result is the first result to break the barrier of $\sqrt{\log}$ factor even when $d=2$.
 The summary of the best-known result is shown in Table \ref{tbl:results}.